 Step 1: Password protect

 Start by setting a strong password for your Facebook account.
-Go to the Settings menu – it’s in the drop-down menu from the downward-pointing arrow in the top right corner – and you’ll see a page titled General Account Settings.
+Go to the Settings menu – it’s in the drop-down menu from the downward-pointing arrow in the top right corner.

-Click the tag marked Edit, to the right of Password.
+In the left hand column click Security and login and click the tag marked Edit, to the right of Change password.

 Type in your current password, so Facebook knows that it’s you making the change.
 Now enter your new password, choosing a combination of capital letters and numbers.
 Make sure you don’t use the same password for your email, internet banking or shopping accounts.
 For tips on choosing the best possible password, click here.